incognitochain/incognito-cli/README.md

    This function helps retrieve the history of an account w.r.t a tokenID.
 Please note that this process is time-consuming and requires a considerable amount of CPU.

 OPTIONS:
-   --privateKey value, -p value  A base58-encoded Incognito private key --tokenID value               ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
+   --privateKey value, -p value, --prvKey value  A base58-encoded Incognito private key --tokenID value                               ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
    --numThreads value                            Number of threads used in this action (default: 4) --enableLog                                   Enable log for this action (default: false) --logFile value                               Location of the log file (default: "os.Stdout") --csvFile value, --csv value                  The csv file location to store the history

 ```